 The Enneagram Institute of Ohio offers seminars, master classes, consultation, spiritual direction, retreats, and personal coaching services to help people use the Enneagram for personal and professional development.
 We work with individuals and couples who recognize a desire for deeper meaning in their lives as well as people in business settings, and non profit organizations interested in leadership education.
 The overarching purpose is to promote more effective ways of working that are built on a deep and compassionate understanding of human nature.
 Our goal is to help people be more self aware and be kind to themselves in the process.

 The following organizations and groups are examples of the diversity with which we have offered various types of programming: Children’s Hospital, Jung Association of Central Ohio, Ohio State University, Ohio Health, Covenant Presbyterian Church, First Community Church, Methodist Theological School in Ohio, Northeast Ohio Methodists, Trinity Lutheran Seminary, and Wellstreams School for Spiritual Direction.

 Connie Haddad Frecker, L.S.W.

 She loves to work with people who are seekers and passionate about knowing themselves better, and is vitally committed to the integration of the whole person.
 She enjoys working with a person to uncover their brilliance and fulfill their personal and professional lives with integrity to their values.
 Connie believes that the more self-aware a person is, the more they will be able to live with presence and authenticity with their true nature.
-To that end, she works with individuals to evolve personally in order to strengthen their foundation to support achieving balance in all aspects of their lives.
+To that end, she works with individuals and couples to evolve personally in order to strengthen the balance in all aspects of their lives.

 To contact Connie, email firstname.lastname@example.org